drewcassidy/blender-apply-parent-inverse/README.md

 # blender-apply-parent-inverse

-A plugin to reset blender's parent inverse antifeature without breaking everything
+A plugin to reset blender's parent inverse antifeature without breaking everything.
+Thanks to [ideasman42 on StackExchange](https://blender.stackexchange.com/a/28897/83714) for the code that makes this possible.

+Currently 2.79 only, 2.80 version will come when I start using 2.80, or if enough people want it.

+## Installation
+To install, simply clone or copy this repository into your blender `addons` folder and enable it in the preferences like any other plugin.